 How to manage private student loan payments without federal COVID-19 forbearance

-Because private student loans are owned by private lenders and not the federal government, they are not eligible for federal relief measures like the payment pause and interest waiver currently in place.
+Because private lenders own private student loans and not the federal government, they were not eligible for federal relief measures like the payment pause and interest waiver that expired this fall.

-The one exception is privately owned Federal Family Education Loans (FFEL) in default status, which are now included in the administrative forbearance.
-Borrowers with these loans are not required to make payments through Dec.
-31, 2022, and interest charges and collections activities are on pause during that time.
+The one exception is privately owned Federal Family Education Loans (FFEL) in default status, which were included in the administrative forbearance.

 Some private lenders have offered their own COVID-19 hardship options.
-However, most of these have expired as the economy starts to bounce back.
+However, these have expired as the economy recovers.

 Strategies for making private student loan payments without coronavirus forbearance